MicrosoftDocs/visualfsharpdocs/docs/conceptual/expr.deserialize-method-[fsharp].md

 # Expr.Deserialize Method (F#)

-This function is called automatically when quotation syntax (**&lt;@ @&gt;**) and related typed-expression quotations are used.
-The bytes are a pickled binary representation of an unlinked form of the quoted expression, and the **T:System.Type** argument is any type in the assembly where the quoted expression occurs, i.e. it helps scope the interpretation of the cross-assembly references in the bytes.
+This function is called automatically when quotation syntax (`<@ @>`) and related typed-expression quotations are used.
+The bytes are a pickled binary representation of an unlinked form of the quoted expression, and the `System.Type` argument is any type in the assembly where the quoted expression occurs, i.e. it helps scope the interpretation of the cross-assembly references in the bytes.

 **Namespace/Module Path:** Microsoft.FSharp.Quotations